-- A Level 1 for dyed/colored materials. - B Level 2 if Flame Retardant use or contamination is suspected. - C Level 1 for Wood, Paper, and Straw materials. - D Level 2 for Wool materials. - E Level 2 if extractrable Chrome above 1 ppm. - F Copper is exempt from restriction limits in Metal parts. - H Level 1 for Cadmium and Lead only; Crystal is exempt for Lead. - J Level 1 for PVC materials. - G Level 2 for plant-based fibers; N/A for animal-based fibers.
-K Level 2 for Styrene/Butadiene Rubbers (SBRs) only. - L Level 1 if a Fluorinated finish is applied. - M Level 1 if Rubber or black Polymeric materials, otherwise Level 2. - N Level 1 for PU-based materials.
+- A Level 1 for dyed/colored materials (non-white) only. - B Level 2 only if Flame Retardant use or contamination is suspected - C Level 1 for Wood, Paper, and Straw materials only. - D Level 2 for Wool materials only. - E Level 2 if extractrable Chrome above 1 ppm only. - F Copper is exempt from restriction limits in Metal parts. - G Level 2 for plant-based fibers only; N/A for animal-based fibers. - H Level 1 for Cadmium and Lead only; Crystal is exempt for Lead. - J Level 1 for PVC materials only.
+Otherwise, Level 2. - K Level 2 for Styrene/Butadiene Rubbers (SBRs) only. - $\boldsymbol{\mathsf{L}}$ Level 1 if PFAS use or contamination is suspected. - M Level 1 if Rubber or black Polymeric materials, otherwise Level 2. - N Level 1 for PU and PVC- based materials only.